utdata/rwdir/docs/09-tidy-data.md

 - I want the bars to be ordered by the highest average on top.
 - I want you to have a good title, subtitle and byline, along with good axes names.
 Make sure a reader has all the information they need to understand what you are communicating with the chart.
-- Include the values on the bars
+- Include the values on the bars.
-- Change the theme to something other than the default
+- Change the theme to something other than the default.

 Here is what it should more or less look like, but with good text, etc: